SPnl/procoid/README.md

 When a Procurios selection is chosen in step 7 there are two ways to import or update all the relations in this selection in Drupal user accounts.
 Both these methods can be used in a cron job.
 1. Visit https://[site domain]/procoid/[drupal site cron key]
-2. use drush: drush procoid-import-users.
+2. use drush: drush procurios-import-users.